john-imperato/Modeling-Geographical-Objects-ENV756/README.md

-Repository for Python scripts automating geospatial calculations in ArcGIS Pro.
-This work is for the YSE course Modeling Geographical Objects, ENV 756.
+This is a repository for Python scripts written for the YSE course Modeling Geographical Objects, ENV 756.
+The scripts automate geoprocessing tasks in ArcGIS Pro for weekly assignments and a final project.